myrqyry/monograuvi/music-video-creator/README.md

-# Music Video Creator
+# monograuvi

 ## Overview
-The Music Video Creator is a web application designed for creating dynamic music videos with reactive audio visuals.
+monograuvi is a web application designed for creating dynamic music videos with reactive audio visuals.
 Users can connect various audio feature extractors to visual elements, including shaders, images, videos, timed lyrics, and customizable typographic displays, all within an intuitive node graph interface.

 ## Features
 - **Node Graph Layout**: A user-friendly interface that allows users to connect audio feature extractors to visual elements.